 Looking for the best live streaming platform to promote your brand and connect with your audience?
-We compiled a list of the 12 best live video streaming services worth looking at.
-They are free to use, though some have paid premium plans.
+We compiled a list of the 15 best live video streaming services worth looking at.
+We divided the list into two categories:

 What is a live streaming platform?

 A live streaming platform is a website, application or software that allows you to broadcast live videos.
 When you upload a video to the platform, viewers can watch it in real time.
 A live streaming platform also tends to have other features related to video management, such as video storage, video recording and editing, or a video player.

 Social streaming platforms — like Facebook Live, YouTube Live, Instagram Live and Twitch — aren’t quite the same as dedicated live streaming video platforms because they offer slightly different features.
 On social streaming platforms, the streamer and the viewer typically both need accounts on the social network to broadcast and view live video, although YouTube and Twitch are notable exceptions to that.
 Social streaming platforms also serve as video hosting services too, and make replays of live streams available for users to rewatch at any point.